facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

      * Due to a bug in the Mac OS X package installer, you may see this error message in the destination disk selection dialog:
 You cannot install this software on this disk. (null)
-       If this error occurs, simply click the Go Back button once to return to the previous screen.
+       If this error occurs, click the Go Back button once to return to the previous screen.
 Then click Continue to advance to the destination disk selection again, and you should be able to choose the destination disk correctly.
 We have reported this bug to Apple and it is investigating this problem.

      * Because the MySQL package installer installs the MySQL contents into a version and platform specific directory, you